Last Updated on 8 July, 2021 by Veronica

 St. Giles’ Cathedral

 A few steps from the two previous visits is the Cathedral of St. Giles, also known as Edinburgh Cathedral.
-Must-see on your 1-day visit in Edinburgh.
+A must-see on your 1-day visit to Edinburgh.

 We also sat down for a little while and then visited the inside of this magnificent cathedral.